IHE/ITI.BasicAudit/input/pagecontent/issues.md

 Should response time be recorded in the .period element?

 I used SNOMED codes... are these freely available? are there alternatives?
 Should this IG just define codes rather than use SNOMED codes?

+could create profiles here, that depend on MHD, PDQm, PIXm defined AuditEvent profiles and adds to them the IUA further refinement.
+Could have examples that declare conformance to original (MHD/PDQm/PIXm), and also the RESTful equivilant, and also the IUA refinement.
+These examples will show where deviations are, and then we can determine if those deviations are okay or should be fixed.